The ads above are Google-sponsored.

 One of a number of easily hiked-to waterfalls

-Shoveling snow (Snowbum ALSO has an ancient 1969 snowblower)
+Shoveling snow (Snowbum also had an ancient 1969 snowblower)

-Snowbum lives at Lake Tahoe..... in the South shore area AND city called South Lake Tahoe.
+Snowbum lived from 1973 to 2019 at Lake Tahoe in the south shore area and city called South Lake Tahoe.

-Lake Tahoe is a substantial-sized and quite deep NATURALLY FORMED lake.
-Lake Tahoe was formed about 2 million years ago by upheavals in the mountains surrounding it, and then, later, by glacier action.
+Lake Tahoe is a substantial-sized and very deep naturally formed lake.
+Lake Tahoe was formed about 2 million years ago by upheavals in the mountains surrounding it, and later by glacier action.
 It is the 10th deepest lake in the World, and the 2nd deepest in the USA.

 The geographic center of Lake Tahoe is at 39°06'30" N; 120°01'51" W.

-The lake is relatively irregular in shape, that is, it is not a clean round circle shape.
+The Lake is relatively irregular in shape, that is, it is not a clean round circular shape.
 Its general dimensions are a length of 21.9 miles, width of 11.9 miles, and ~ 72 miles of shoreline, of which over half is in California and the rest is in Nevada.
-The lake is bisected by artificial State lines, that is, part of it is in both States.
+The lake is bisected by artificial State lines; that is, part of it is in both States.
 5 Counties have a portion of the Lake, 2 in California, and 3 in Nevada.